This is the canonical configuration document for Spooky. It should answer these questions for every major configuration area:

 Upstream Configuration

-Upstream pools define groups of backend servers with routing rules and load balancing strategies.
-Each upstream pool is identified by a unique name and contains routing criteria, load balancing configuration, and backend definitions.
+Upstreams define groups of backends with routing rules and load-balancing strategies.
+Each upstream is identified by a unique name and contains route criteria, load-balancing configuration, and backend definitions.

 Structure